 To keep up with Amazon, and distance itself from Target, Walmart uses incentives like price-matching with of its products, free two-day shipping, and easy mobile shopping to attract customers.
 Walmart is also successfully improving targeted ads and promotions.
 Businesses that offer omnichannel retailing increase their value and convenience by providing an improved customer experience.

 Jet.com is another online retailer that’s disrupting conventional retail and projected record sales growth of $1 billion in their first year.
 Jet targets businesses and value-conscious shoppers that need grocery items and cleaning supplies.
 The more consumers add to their online shopping carts, the deeper the discounts.

 Jet is popular with parents who want to send groceries to their kids while they’re away at college.
-Jet.com, along with Walmart and Target, are able to offer pricing that’s only 4.5 percent higher than Amazon.
+Jet.com, along with Walmart and Target, are able to offer pricing that’s than Amazon.
 Recently Jet’s traffic has declined, but Walmart’s CEO Doug McMillion told analysts back in February that Jet will bounce back.

 Proctor & Gamble

 One of the largest CPG companies in the world is Proctor & Gamble.
 In 2013, they made a record $83.7 billion in revenue.
 Proctor & Gamble’s focus is on popular or leading consumer products and brands that meet every household need.
 CPG companies are becoming increasingly more successful as customers enjoy the convenience of one-click shopping on mobile devices and smartphones.
 Bolstering online click-and-collect abilities, CPG companies are able to offer better pricing than their retail competitors, as well as more immediate availability and variety.

 Many CPG companies are now digitizing and implementing advanced planning solutions to support direct retail efforts through:

 - Digital technologies that incorporate real-time data collection (FRID, Sensor Data, etc)